 Security controls in the cloud are, for the most part, no different than security controls in any other IT environment.
 However, because of the cloud service models employed (the operational models and the technologies used to enable cloud services), the risks that cloud computing may present to an organization differ from the risks traditional security services do.
-Security in the cloud also requires a different set of tools to monitor and track an organization's security posture thoroughly.

 To meet their cloud management and security management requirements, organizations might need to integrate multiple tools or customize their chosen product.

 The security responsibilities of the provider and the consumer differ greatly among cloud service models.
 The Amazon Elastic Compute Cloud (Amazon EC2) Infrastructure as a Service offering, for example, accepts responsibility for security only up to the hypervisor, meaning that Amazon can only address such security controls as physical security, environmental security and underlying platform virtualization security.
 The customer is responsible for security controls that relate to the IT system, including the operating system, applications and data.

 The opposite is true for Salesforce.com's customer resource management Software-as-a-Service offering.
 Because Salesforce.com provides the entire "stack," the provider is responsible not only for the physical and environmental security controls, but also for addressing the security controls on the infrastructure, applications and data.

 Nearly every cloud computing provider is unique in how it divvies up information security responsibilities.
 It's no wonder enterprises often struggle to manage security for the cloud services they get from a variety of providers and the different sets of rules and responsibilities each brings.
 That's where cloud computing management consoles come in.